RehabAbotalep/RehabAbotalep.github.io/_posts/2024-06-25-add-to-teams-channel-by-tag.md

 10. After Granting Access, here is the list of the configured permissions:
     ![Configured Permissions](/assets/img/add-to-teams-channel-by-tag/10-permissions-added.png)

->If you would like to learn more about Microsoft Graph permissions, check out the following link:
+>If you would like to read more about Microsoft Graph permissions, check out the following link:
 [Overview of Microsoft Graph permissions](https://learn.microsoft.com/en-us/graph/permissions-overview?tabs=http) {: .prompt-info }